 Our Story

-The name KIGO (季語) originates from Japanese haiku poetry, where it refers to words or phrases that capture the essence of a season like cherry blossoms for spring or fireflies for summer.
+The name KIGO (季語) originates from Japanese haiku poetry, where it refers to words or phrases that capture the essence of a season, cherry blossoms for spring, fireflies for summer.
 These seasonal references connect people to the natural world and the passage of time.

 Our Space

-Opposite, a custom work by Eiki Kimura, drawn from the Rimpa tradition, captures the meeting of stillness and motion.
+Opposite, a custom work by Hideki Kimura, drawn from the Rimpa tradition, captures the meeting of stillness and motion.